Capstone Academy and Preschool

 made to a senior member of the Administration team.

 Reports of misconduct committed by administrators should be made to the Board Chairman

-Legally sufficient allegations of misconduct by Florida certified educators will be reported to the
+Legally sufficient allegations of misconduct by Florida certified educators and educational support employees will be reported to the

 Office of Professional Practices Services.

-Policies and procedures for reporting misconduct by instructional personnel or school
+Policies and procedures for reporting misconduct by instructional personnel, school

-administrators which affects the health, safety, or welfare of a student are posted in the Employee Handbook and on our website at www.Capstonechildcare.com.
+administrators and educational support employees, which affects the health, safety, or welfare of a student are posted in the Employee Handbook and on our website at www.Capstonechildcare.com.